felipead/flight-path-tracker/README.md

 - [ ] Add `context.WithTimeout` and check if the context was canceled during the path calculation to avoid unnecessary work.
 - [ ] Persist the `FlightPath` entity in a relational database, along with the flight legs.
 Each airport code could be a unique entry in an `airports` table.

 ## Solution Design

-If we are only concerned about finding the *start* (the origin) and *end* (the final destination) airport codes, a simple solution can be devised.
+If we are only concerned about finding the _start_ (or origin); and the _end_ (or destination) airport codes, a simple solution can be devised.

 We are going to model the problem as a [directed graph](https://en.wikipedia.org/wiki/Directed_graph), or *digraph*, where:

-- Airport codes are the vertexes
+- Airport codes are the vertex, or points.
-- Flight legs are the edges
+- Flight legs are the edges, or connections.
-- The direction of a flight leg is the direction of the corresponding edge
+- The direction of a flight leg is the direction of the corresponding edge.

 That way, the problem input: